IgorSteps/easypark/README.md

 ### Cleaning database tables

 Run `make clean-db` to truncate existing tables.
-Note, you need to add new table names to `./build/clean-db.sh` script.
+Note, you need to add new table names to [script](./build/cleandb.sh).

 ### Creating admin user

-Run the `make create-admin` to create an admin directly in the database.
+Run the `make create-admin` runs this [script](./build/createadmin.sh) to create an admin directly in the database and give you a JWT back.

 This creates an admin with the following details:

 ```json
 {